-If you would like us to complete the forms P11D on your behalf, will you please ask us to supply you with our standard questionnaire for each individual employee and return these to us by 15 May 2022.
+If you would like us to complete the forms P11D on your behalf, please ask us to supply you with our standard questionnaire for each individual employee and return these to us by 15 May 2023.
 Alternatively, if you would prefer for a member of our staff to telephone you to complete our questionnaire and gather the necessary information please let us know.

 If Class 1A NI contributions are paid late, or either you or HMRC discover an underpayment, interest will be charged on the amount outstanding.

 Failing to submit the form P11D(b) by 19 July 2023 attracts an automatic penalty at the rate of £100 for every 50 employees or subcontractors who are provided with benefits, for each month or part month that the return is submitted late.
 Where you have less than 50 employees or subcontractors who are provided with benefits a minimum of £100 per month will apply.
 If the failure continues beyond 12 months there is an additional penalty, not exceeding the amount of Class 1A NICs unpaid at the filing date.